CrunchyData/postgres-operator/docs/content/tutorial/backups.md

 | `volume`     | For use with a Kubernetes [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/). |

-Regardless of the backup storage system you select, you **must** assign a name to `spec.archive.pgbackrest.repos.name`, e.g. `repo1`. pgBackRest follows the convention of assigning configuration to a specific repository using a `repoN` format, e.g. `repo1`, `repo2`, etc. You can customize your configuration based upon the name that you assign in the spec.
+Regardless of the backup storage system you select, you **must** assign a name to `spec.backups.pgbackrest.repos.name`, e.g. `repo1`. pgBackRest follows the convention of assigning configuration to a specific repository using a `repoN` format, e.g. `repo1`, `repo2`, etc. You can customize your configuration based upon the name that you assign in the spec.
 We will cover this topic further in the multi-repository example.

 By default, backups are stored in a directory that follows the pattern `pgbackrest/repoN` where `N` is the number of the repo.
 This typically does not present issues when storing your backup information in a Kubernetes volume, but it can present complications if you are storing all of your backups in the same backup in a blob storage system like S3/GCS/Azure.
-You can avoid conflicts by setting the `repoN-path` variable in `spec.archive.pgbackrest.global`.
+You can avoid conflicts by setting the `repoN-path` variable in `spec.backups.pgbackrest.global`.
 The convention we recommend for setting this variable is `/pgbackrest/$NAMESPACE/$CLUSTER_NAME/repoN`.
 For example, if I have a cluster named `hippo` in the namespace `postgres-operator`, I would set the following:

 ```
 spec:
-  archive:
+  backups:
     pgbackrest:
       global:
         repo1-path: /pgbackrest/postgres-operator/hippo/repo1